elegant-scipy/elegant-scipy/markdown/ch1.markdown

 y = np.copy(x[:2])
 ```

-### Broadcasting
+### Vectorization

-One of the most powerful and often misunderstood features of arrays is broadcasting.
-Broadcasting is a way of performing implicit operations between two arrays.
-Earlier when we talked about the speed of operations on arrays, what we were actually doing was broadcasting.
+Earlier we talked about the speed of operations on arrays.
+Once of the tricks Numpy uses to speed things up is *vectorization*.
+Vectorization is where you apply a calculation to each element in an array, without having to use a for loop.
+In addition to speeding things up, this can result in more natural, readable code.
 Let's look at some examples.

 ```python